libra/website/docs/reference/libra-cli.md

      Usage:
         recover|r <file_path>
      Arguments:
-         `file_path`- File path from which to load mnemonic recover seed.
+         file_path- File path from which to load mnemonic recover seed.
 Must have been written via 'account write'

   `write | w <file path>`- Save Libra Wallet mnemonic recovery seed to disk.
 This will allow accounts to be recovered via `account recover`.

      Usage:
         write|w <file_path>
      Arguments:
-         `file_path`- File path at which to save the mnemonic recovery seed to disk.
+         file_path- File path at which to save the mnemonic recovery seed to disk.

   `<mint | m> | <mintb| mb>` - Mint coins to the account.
 Suffix 'b' is for blocking.
 If blocking is specified (using suffix 'b'), CLI will query chain until the transaction is finalized/available.
 Same is true for other sub "blocking" commands.